lino-framework/book/docs/demos.rst

 Experimental:

 - belref_ : Official online demo of :ref:`belref`.
-- demo3_ : Official online demo of :ref:`presto`.
 - patrols-demo_ : Official online demo of :ref:`patrols`.
 - logos-demo_ : Official online demo of :ref:`logos` (as an early
   prototype for the SacredPy project)
 - polly-demo_ : Official online demo of :ref:`polly`

+.. removed:

+  - demo3_ : Official online demo of :ref:`presto`.